ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mother’s Inki.uence.—The late Thom­
+as II. lienton, who was so long iu public life
 and surrounded by temptations, paid the fol­
 lowing tribute to his mother : “ My mother
 asked mo never to use tobacco, and I have